 Mitigation Matters Research Award Program

-FEMA defines mitigation as the effort to reduce loss of life and property by lessening the impact of disasters.
+The Federal Emergency Management Agency (FEMA) defines mitigation as the effort to reduce loss of life and property by lessening the impact of disasters.
 Effective mitigation requires that we all understand local risks and invest in long-term planning to reduce risks and enhance community well-being.
-Therefore, the Natural Hazards Center has partnered with the Federal Emergency Management Agency (FEMA) and the National Science Foundation (NSF) to create the Mitigation Matters Research Award Program which provides funding to researchers to conduct studies on hazards mitigation.
+In response to this need, the Natural Hazards Center created the Mitigation Matters Research Award Program.
+These awards provide funding to researchers to conduct studies on hazards mitigation.

 Questions?